tiewei/til/docs/architecture.md

 information susceptible to be useful to translators (e.g. a schema to decode the contents of the corresponding HCL block, looked up in a map of supported component implementations).
-The inspiration for this iterative approach comes from Terraform's design, and aims at making the process of building the graph more testable, even though the complexity of `bridgedl` is not comparable to Terraform's.
+The inspiration for this iterative approach comes from Terraform's design, and aims at making the process of building the graph more testable, even though the complexity of `til` is not comparable to Terraform's.

 In order to avoid leaking the "graph" domain into the "configuration" domain, and having to implement large interfaces for each type in the [`config`][pkgconfig] package, we leverage Go's behavioral polymorphism by wrapping `config` types